hipec/cuttlefish/README.md

 This is the software implementation of Cuttlefish runtime for achieving energy efficient parallel programming over multicore Intel processors.
+The version used to report the results in SC '21 paper is available in the release branch that mirrors the artifact available on Zenodo: https://zenodo.org/record/5167629.

-Instructions on using this software is provided in the file ``guide.pdf''.
+Instructions on using this software are provided in the file ``AE/guide.pdf``.

 You may use this software for your research.
 This software is still evolving at IIIT Delhi.
-Whenever there is any enhancement or bug fixes, this download page will be updated.
+Whenever there are any enhancements or bug fixes, this download page will be updated.
 Please cite the following paper while using this software for any publications:

 BibTex: